nomeata/sat-britney/README.txt

 ~~~~~

 For details on the flags, please consult SAT-Britney --help output.
 You need to
-enable at lest one of the various outputs (e.g. --hints), otherwise you are
+enable at least one of the various outputs (e.g. --hints), otherwise you are
 burning CPU cycles for nothing.

 The directory passed through the --dir flag has look like a britney2 directory